paulscherrerinstitute/ecmccfg/hugo/content/manual/axis/scaling.md

   denominator:  32768  # I/O range 2^15, because 16-bit register, half is forward, the other half is backward
 ```

-###### Explanation
+##### Explanation
 As before, at full output, the motor receives 2000 fullsteps/s.
 This results on 5 rev/s, due to the higher step count of the motor.
 The drive train ratio is specified as 180 motor revolutions per degree on the output.
 Hence, 180 rev/deg divided by 5 rev/s yields a velocity of 37 deg/s.
 Again, this is _not_ the actual maximum velocity, it is purely theoretical scaling factor for the PID-loop!

-#### Beckhoff servor motor drives (Ex72xx)
+### servo motor drives
+This section is based on the Beckhoff servo motor drives (Ex72xx), AX-drives or drives from other vendors might differ.
-Note that the servo motor drives from Beckhoff use a 32-bit register for the velocity setpoint.
+The Ex72xx servo motor drives from Beckhoff use a 32-bit register for the velocity setpoint.
 Therefore, the `denominator` takes on a value of `2^31 = 2147483648`.

 As for the `numerator`, the situation is a bit more complicated.
-The `AM81xx` synchronous motors come with different pole counts, most have 3 pole pairs, some have 4.
+The `AM81xx` synchronous motors come with different pole counts, most have 3 pole pairs, but some have 4.
  Naturally, this results in a different scaling for either type.
 At full output a 3 pole pair motor would spin at 8000 revolutions per second!
 Respectively, the 4 pole pair motor will assume 6000 rev/s.